Madhya Pradesh

 Madhya Pradesh's economy is the 10th-largest in India, with a gross state domestic product (GSDP) of ₹9.17 trillion and has the country's 26th highest per-capita income of ₹109,372 (US$1272).
 Madhya Pradesh ranks 23rd among Indian states in human development index.
 Rich in mineral resources, Madhya Pradesh has the largest reserves of diamond and copper in India.
 25.14% of its area is under forest cover.
 Madhya Pradesh has posted country’s highest agricultural growth rate which had averaged above 20 per cent over last four years.
 The state leads the country in production of pulses, oilseeds, soya bean, gram, pea, garlic, guava, and medicinal and aromatic herbs.
-Horticulture is being promoted in a big way.
+Horticulture is being promoted as part of the state's Annual Action Plan.
 Its tourism industry has seen considerable growth, with the state topping the National Tourism Awards in 2010–11.
 In recent years, the state's GDP growth has been above the national average.
 In 2019–20, state's GSDP was recorded at 9.07%.